playbenny/benny_manual/docs/sidebar.md

 ![picture of the sidebar with one block selected](assets/screenshots/sidebar_block.png)

 With a single block selected the sidebar shows you all of its settings.
 Click the section headers to move through them.
+To rename a block, ctrl-click the topmost header where the block's name is.

 ![picture of the sidebar voice selection section](assets/screenshots/sidebar_voice_selection.png)